Understanding Vulnerability, Asset and Risk Meter Scoring

 Internal vs External IP Scoring

-In addition to the default asset score that was discussed above, Cisco Vulnerability Management also applies a 200 point increase in score if the asset has an External IP Address.
-The reason for this is because external facing assets represent a higher risk.
-Cisco Vulnerability Management , by default, considers any asset with an IP other than a 10.*, 172.16.0.0 -172.31.255.255 and 192.168.* to be an External asset.
+In addition to the default asset score that was discussed above, Cisco Vulnerability Management also applies a 200 point increase in score if the asset has an External IP Address because external facing assets represent a higher risk.
+Cisco Vulnerability Management, by default, considers any asset with an IP other than a 10.*, 172.16.0.0 -172.31.255.255 and 192.168.* to be an External asset.
 You will see a score increase of 200 points if the asset is considered external.
 The highest score will still be 1000 for assets.

-*Please note that this external 200 point bump can be disabled for those customers who use publicly routable IP space internally.
-Please discuss with your CX team member for more information.*
+Note: This external 200 point increase can be disabled for those customers who use publicly routable IP space internally.
+For more information, contact your CX team.

 Highest Vuln Score